Ballot marking device: Full face ballots

+Bar codes

 Sanford Morganstein also filed for a ballot-marking device patent in 2003, primarily motivated by the desire for a voter-verified paper audit trail.
 Morganstein founded Populex Corporation to commercialize this system, and by 2004, the system was brought to market, certified to meet the 2002 Voting System Standards.
 Like Julien Anno's ballot marking device proposal, the Populex system prints a compact summary ballot containing a bar code that is scanned as the voter drops the ballot in the ballot box.
 Unlike Anno's system, however, the Populex system also prints a human-readable summary on the ballot for voter verification.
 Morganstein's system never achieved deep market penetration, although it was used in Worth County, Missouri in 2012.